MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlcopymemorynontemporal.md

 A pointer to the destination memory block to copy the bytes to.

 ## -returns
-This function returns NTSYSAPI VOID.
+None.

 ## -remarks

-**RtlCopyMemoryNonTemporal** only performs a non-temporal copy for AMD64, and only when length is 8 or greater.
+**RtlCopyMemoryNonTemporal** only performs a non-temporal copy for x64-based systems, and only when the **Length** parameter is 8 bytes or greater.
 Otherwise, this function is equivalent to [RtlCopyMemory](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-rtlcopymemory).

 Callers of RtlCopyMemoryNonTemporal can be running at any IRQL if the source and destination memory blocks are in nonpaged system memory.
 Otherwise, the caller must be running at IRQL <= APC_LEVEL.